Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/gpio_expander_for_xiao.md

 ## Applications

-The GPIO Expander for XIAO is versatile and can be used in a multitude of applications, including but not limited to:
+The IO Expander for XIAO is versatile and can be used in a multitude of applications, including but not limited to:

 - Home Automation Systems: Expand the number of devices you can control in your smart home setup.
-- Robotics: Add more sensors, motors, or other components to your robot without running out of GPIO pins.
+- Robotics: Add more sensors, motors, or other components to your robot without running out of IO pins.
 - Gaming Consoles: Design custom controllers or other peripherals with a plethora of buttons and switches.
 - Industrial Control Systems: Manage more devices and sensors in your industrial setup.
-- Educational Projects: Teach students about microcontrollers and electronics without being limited by the number of GPIO pins.
+- Educational Projects: Teach students about microcontrollers and electronics without being limited by the number of IO pins.

 ## Hardware Overview